MarcosCela/baker-sidekick/README.md

 for any reason, it can also read the files.
 This has not been tested enough, so some images might have file permission problems.
 Please report them!

-### Can you show me an example of how to automate this?

-Well... not YET, but the intention is to be able to automate everything as part of a Bamboo plugin, where the user selects the image that wants to use for its build, and the plugin launches the agent in a K8s cluster ready to build.
-It is currently in progress, but it has shown promising results.

 # Contribute
 Feel free to contribute either with a pull request, a suggestion or something else!

 # Docker images licenses
 As with all Docker images, other software is likely to be included, which might be under other licenses,